 happy at work

 When people are sad and stressed, they can easily get distracted.
 They might not concentrate or even be motivated enough to make an effort.
 They are also less likely to quit, which is good because they won’t have to suffer the additional costs of finding a replacement.
-An employee that stays with the company for a long time will develop all the right skills for the job.
+An employee who stays with the company for a long time will develop all the right skills for the job.
 They will grow and develop in an indispensable way to the firm.

 When employees are happy at work, that demeanor will show on the outside.
 Because of this, they are bound to provide customer support, which will improve customer satisfaction.
 Lastly, the happier someone is, the more creative they can be.
 This is useful in a business because it can lead to innovation and growth.